 Clothing, accessories, jewelry, gifts, and more.
 Products are made by women, and profits go to help send a girl to school (not a given in many places around the world).

 This program helps around 500 Indian women learn to produce women’s clothing and manage their own business.
 Their items include dresses, skirts, tops, jackets, pants, and more.

 If you love subscription boxes (me too!) and want to be continually informed about amazing companies that are run by or support women in need around the world, this is for you.
 (One of these days, I’ll get one myself!)
-15% off + a mystery piece of jewelry through 11/28 with the code blackfriday16.

 If you absolutely must do some shopping through Amazon (I get it), don’t forget to shop through Amazon Smile.
 They will donate a small percentage of your purchase to the charity of your choice.

 International Rescue Committee I’m always looking for a way to help refugees–they are such a vulnerable population, and the refugee crisis isn’t going away anytime soon.
 IRC works to help refugees restart their lives, providing food, water, shelter, and education to those who need it.
 (IRC has replaced my former favorite, UNHCR, because a higher percentage of the money they receive goes directly to funding their programs rather than toward other costs.)
 You can help too by donating here.

 IJM is an organization that I support as often as I can.
 IJM employs lawyers, case workers, counselors, after care workers, and other professionals in countries around the world in order to fight human trafficking, forced labor, denied citizenship for certain people groups, and many other types of injustice.
 They work hard to rescue those who are enslaved, and they also work to bring the perpetrators to justice.